daniel-juhasz-ng/data-enginnering-bootcamp/project/README.md

 ## TODO

 - Store the terraform state in a bucket - terraform is updated, only the bucket creation is missing, make sure it is not global?
-- Maybe add logging to the upload scripts to know where we are
-- Add auto apply to terraform
-- Use unique ID for bigqweuy jobs
-- Add maybe another chart to the report
+- Add some explaination for the partitioning and clustering decision